githubnext/copilot-workspace-user-manual/tips-and-tricks.md

 Your sessions are automatically saved, so you won't lose work if you close the browser or navigate away from the page.
 You can return to your session by going to [your Copilot Workspace dashboard](https://copilot-workspace.githubnext.com).

-## Confgure the Terminal for Your Repository
+## Configure the Terminal for Your Repository

 ✨ TIP: Set up a `devcontainer.json` file in your repository to configure the terminal